SakiRinn/LLM4CVD/README.md

 ## Dataset

 We provide our converted datasets in our HuggingFace dataset repository.
-At the current path, you can download the datasets by the following command, and remember to rename `VulResource` to `data`:
+At the `linux` terminal of this current path, you can download the datasets by the following command, and remember to rename `VulResource` to `data`:

 ```shell
 git clone https://huggingface.co/datasets/xuefen/VulResource